Last Updated on November 15, 2021

-Tired of the classic potato latkes or sweet potato latkes for Hannukah?
-This Hannukah you might want to try your hand at making the Bhajia onion fritter.
-A traditional Indian recipe that is a great accompaniment to a curry or a wonderful starter to any meal.
-Here is the recipe.
+Tired of the traditional potato latkes or sweet-potato latkes for Hanukah?
+This Hanukah you might want to try your hand at making Bhajia onion fritters – a traditional Indian recipe that is a great accompaniment to a curry, a soup or a wonderful starter to any meal.

 Ingredients for Bhajia onion fritters

-200 g of chickpea flower (available in better supermarkets and health-food stores)
+- 200 g of chickpea flower (available in better supermarkets and health-food stores.
+If you make your own falafel, chickpea flower is a must-have pantry item)

 1. Heat the vegetable oil in a large pan